mui/mui-x/docs/data/migration/migration-charts-v6/migration-charts-v6.md

 This is a reference guide for upgrading `@mui/x-charts` from v6 to v7.
 The change between v6 and v7 is mostly here to match the version with other MUI X packages.
-Not big breaking changes are expected.
+No big breaking changes are expected.

 ## Start using the new release